ChrisRenfrow/pntfy/README.md

 ## Is this you?

 Have you ever started up a long-running process, only to come back hours later to find it failed within seconds of leaving it unattended?
 Would you want to know if a process failed, or succeeded, earlier than whenever you remember to check on it?
-If you answered yes to either of those questions, `pntfy` might be an answer for you.
+If you answered yes to either of those questions, `pntfy` might be helpful to you.

 ## About